Imaginativeone-WordPress/Brad-Schiff-Section-09-Content-Relationships/Section-09-Notes.md

     - Publish
     - Verify Relationship
       - "The Science of Cats" Event
+      - Mistakes I've Made: I didn't select Filter by Post Type: "Program"
+    - How do I use that custom field (relationship) value on the front end of the web site?
   - [ ] 38.
 Displaying Relationships (Front-End) 20min
   - [ ] 39.
 Quick Program Edits 9min